Introduction

 Auto Mode

-Auto mode is particularly useful for:
+Auto mode works great for:

-- Longer, more relaxed sessions
+- Longer, relaxed sessions

-- Users who find button-holding uncomfortable
+- People who find button-holding annoying

-- Consistent, measured doses
+- Consistent doses

 Voltage Settings